Logo_horizontal

 1. Persons of Extraordinary Ability (EB-1A)

-Persons who are able to demonstrate extraordinary ability in the sciences, arts, education, business, or athletics through sustained national or international acclaim can apply for permanent residency without company sponsorship.
+Individuals who can demonstrate extraordinary ability in the sciences, arts, education, business, or athletics through sustained national or international acclaim can apply for permanent residency without company sponsorship.

 (2) Documentary Evidence